 - Outside the classroom, students hone language and research skills by visiting Special Collections in the main library to peruse Byzantine manuscripts or Greek papyri.

 - The Allen Memorial Art Museum has a collection of ancient Greek and Roman art, as well as works from the Renaissance and later that reflect the Classical tradition.

-First Destinations of Recent Classics Majors
+First Destinations of Recent Majors in the classics department

 - Business manager at Norton Publishing

 - Product management specialist III at Thermo Fisher Scientific